AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications.md

 ---
-title: AEM Forms as a Cloud Service - Communications
+title: What is AEM Forms as a Cloud Service Communications?
 description: Automatically merge data with XDP and PDF templates or generate output in PCL, ZPL, and PostScript formats
 exl-id: 9fa9959e-b4f2-43ac-9015-07f57485699f
 ---